Gelarehh/Number-of-Famous-Magazine-Cover-Appearance-Based-on-Model-s-Skin-Tone-Clustering-Using-K-Means/README.md

 The initialization method of the centroids in the implemented algorithm is k-means++, which selects initial cluster centers for k-mean clustering in a smart way to speed up convergence.

 ## Dataset
 Simulations have been done on two different sets of data.
 First, a group of random nodes has been generated, and a clustering approach was done on them.
-To do so, four center points were determined in two-dimensional space, and 5000 nodes, including center nodes, were generated with a cluster deviation of 0.9.
+To do so, four center points were determined in two-dimensional space, and 5000 nodes, including center nodes, were generated with a cluster deviation of 0.9. the data was splitted into four clusters.

+For the second set, a .csv file containg dataset regarding ... was used as the data to be clustered.
+Here, the number of clusters is considered to be four and centroid values are calculated, too.